IRS Data Retrieval Tool

-- You filed a Puerto Rican or foreign tax return
+- You filed a Puerto Rico or foreign tax return

 Visit the IRS website to obtain a free copy of your IRS Tax Return Transcript

 How can I obtain a free copy of an IRS Tax Return Transcript?

 - Online: Go to the IRS website and click Order a Tax Return Transcript.
 Note you must use the primary tax payer’s information if you filed jointly.
 You should receive the tax return transcript via US Postal Service within about 10 business days.